jeanleeb/slack-birthday-bot/IMPLEMENTATION.md

 2. Use `/debugcheckbirthdays` to manually trigger the birthday check
 3. Verify the birthday message appears in the configured channel

+## Recent Updates

+### Timezone Handling Fix
+To address an issue where birthdays were being saved to the previous day due to timezone conversions:

+1. **Direct Date String Processing**
+   - Modified date handling to avoid timezone conversion issues by directly parsing and storing date components
+   - Fixed date extraction from the database to use consistent string formatting
+   - Ensured date comparisons in the birthday scheduler correctly match stored dates
+   - Enhanced date validation with proper numeric parsing

+2. **Timezone-Aware Approach**
+   - Ensured consistency in date displays across the app
+   - Applied fixes in all date-handling code including:
+     - Birthday commands
+     - Admin commands
+     - Scheduler
+     - App Home interface
+     - Debug commands
+     - Birthday modals

+By using direct string manipulation for dates rather than JavaScript Date objects where timezone conversion could occur, we've ensured that birthdays are stored and displayed correctly regardless of the server's timezone.

 The app is now ready for deployment to a Slack workspace!